Lai Shin-yuan

-Lai Shin-yuan (賴幸媛 (Lài Xìngyuán), born 9 November 1956, in Taichung, Taiwan) is a Taiwanese politician who served as minister of the Mainland Affairs Council from 2008 to 2012.
+Lai Shin-yuan (賴幸媛 (Lài Xìngyuán), born 9 November 1956) is a Taiwanese social scientist who served as minister of the Mainland Affairs Council from 2008 to 2012.

-Education
+Early life and education

-Lai earned an M.A. degree International Relations from the London School of Economics and Political Science.
+Lai was born in Taichung, Taiwan, on 9 November 1956.
+After graduating from Shih Hsin University with a bachelor's degree, Lai completed advanced studies in England.
+She earned a Master of Science (M.Sc.) in international relations in 1983 from the London School of Economics (LSE), where she was the roommate of future Taiwanese president Tsai Ing-wen.

-Lai earned an MPhil degree and a DPhil degree in Development Studies from the University of Sussex.
+After graduating from LSE, Lai earned a Master of Philosophy (M.Phil.) in development studies from the University of Sussex in 1985 and also earned her Ph.D. in political sociology from the university in 1993.
+Her doctoral dissertation was titled, "The Politics of State-Labour Relations in Taiwan, 1949-1989, from Passivity to Unrest," and was completed under Sussex's Institute of Development Studies.

 Academic career

 She previously taught at Shih Hsin University (1997–98) and Tamkang University (1997–2008) as an adjunct professor.

 Political career

 Lai served as a senior adviser on the National Security Council in the Chen Shui-bian Administration from 2000 to 2004.
 From 2005 to 2008, Lai was a member of the Legislative Yuan, representing the Taiwan Solidarity Union.

-ROC Mainland Affairs Council Ministry
+Mainland Affairs Council

 Lai was selected to head the Mainland Affairs Council by President Ma Ying-jeou.
 She took office on 20 May 2008, with the Liu Chao-shiuan cabinet.
 During her term, Lai oversaw the normalization of relations between Taiwan and the special administrative regions of the PRC which are Hong Kong and Macau.
 Reciprocal offices were established in the three areas.